-As we said above, one of the main reasons for using a VPN are to be able to access services that are restricted in the country where you’re currently located, including streaming media services that are intended for customers in a different country.
+As we said above, one of the main reasons for using a VPN is to be able to access services that are restricted in the country where you’re currently located, including streaming media services that are intended for customers in a different country.

 The other main reason is security.
 The fact that VPN connections are encrypted makes them much safer when you use public wifi.
 For example, you shouldn’t connect to your online bank over an open public wifi connection, but with a VPN in place, it’s fine.

 Tip: If you care about the security, you should think about managing Wi-Fi networks on your Mac.
 The point is that your computer stores a list of all networks you've earlier connected to and connects to them automatically.
 These include insecure open Wi-Fi hotspots.
-If you want fix that quickly and easily, we recommend using CleanMyMac X app.
+If you want to fix that quickly and easily, we recommend using CleanMyMac X app.
 It has a special tool that allows you to see the list of all secure and open networks and remove them right away.

 Finally, some people use VPNs because they have a fundamental objection to the restrictions placed on online activity by their government.
-These include obligations placed on websites to verify your identity before they allow you to access content.
+These include obligations placed on websites to verify your identity before they allow you to access the content.
 By setting up a VPN to mask your location, you can make it appear that you’re in a different country and therefore not have to provide personal data.